shoestringlab/gadget-ui/README.md

 gadget-ui
 =========

-Experimental JavaScript UI and data binding library
+JavaScript UI and data binding library

-This library uses [semver](http://semver.org/) version numbering.
+v 6.1.0

+This release removes inline styling options for many controls, adds optional CSS class overrides, and improves controls like the ComboBox with better styling.
+See the release notes for details.
+This version represents work in progress that will ultimately lead to in a v 7.0.0 release.

 v 6.0.0